 Murphy USA (MUSA) Gains But Lags Market: What You Should Know

-Heading into today, shares of the gasoline station operator had gained 0.91% over the past month, lagging the Oils-Energy sector's gain of 1.84% and outpacing the S&P 500's loss of 4.13% in that time.
+Coming into today, shares of the gasoline station operator had gained 1.39% in the past month.
+In that same time, the Oils-Energy sector gained 5.29%, while the S&P 500 lost 5.51%.

-Investors will be hoping for strength from Murphy USA as it approaches its next earnings release.
-On that day, Murphy USA is projected to report earnings of $5.62 per share, which would represent year-over-year growth of 41.21%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.22 billion, up 35.13% from the year-ago period.
+Murphy USA will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $5.62, up 41.21% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.22 billion, up 35.13% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for Murphy USA.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for Murphy USA.
+Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 11.17% higher.
-Murphy USA currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Murphy USA is holding a Zacks Rank of #1 (Strong Buy) right now.

 To follow MUSA in the coming trading sessions, be sure to utilize Zacks.com.